inerttila/Excel-Data-App/README.md

 ##### Send and Open Files

-- With the "Send File" functionality, you can easily share your timesheet data with colleagues or clients by sending the Excel file directly from the application.
+With the "Send File" functionality, you can easily share your timesheet data with colleagues or clients by sending the Excel file directly from the application.
-- The "Open File" function allows you to open existing timesheet files for editing or reference.
+The "Open File" function allows you to open existing timesheet files for editing or reference.
 Simply choose a file from your computer, and the application will load it for you.

+### Excel Backup Automator

+Automate Excel file backups with timestamped copies, ensuring data safety and easy retrieval.

 ## Requirements